jnelsonjava/city_explorer_api/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Many thanks to Tif Taylor for helping set up APIs and the database.
+You can find Tif at https://www.linkedin.com/in/tiftaylor/

+## Progress Notes

 Number and name of feature: #5 Refactor /weather route with .map()